CTXz/stm32f1-picopwner/README.md

 The goal here is to get rid of the RDP lock caused by condition 1, as well as booting into SRAM.
 To achieve this without wiping the exploit firmware from SRAM, we will use a power glitching attack.
 The attack board (Pi Pico) will first prepare `BOOT0` high and then toggle the power of the target board off.
-After switching the power off, the attack board will monitor the `NRST` pin's logic state and immidiately restore power once it the `NRST` pin drops low.
+After switching the power off, the attack board will monitor the `NRST` pin's logic state and immediately restore power once it the `NRST` pin drops low.
 Due to the short time it takes for the `NRST` pin to drop low, the SRAM contents will remain preserved (due to data retention) and the STM32F1 will boot into SRAM since `BOOT0` and `BOOT1` are now both high.
-The RDP lock caused by condition 1 will also be ridden since the debug probe is not connected to the target board anymore and a power cycle has occured.
+The RDP lock caused by condition 1 will also be ridden since the debug probe is not connected to the target board any more and a power cycle has occurred.

 ![Power Glitching](img/PowerGlitching.png)
 [Source](https://www.usenix.org/system/files/woot20-paper-obermaier.pdf)

 ### Step 3: Exploit Firmware - Stage 1

 The STM32F1 is now booted into SRAM and the exploit firmware's first stage is executed.
-Altough we have gotten rid of the RDP lock caused by condition 1, we we are now faced with the RDP lock caused by condition 3.
+Although we have gotten rid of the RDP lock caused by condition 1, we  are now faced with the RDP lock caused by condition 3.
 As already described above, the first stage of the exploit firmware will patch the reset vector fetch address to jump to the second stage of the exploit firmware.
 Once the patch has been applied, the attack board pulls the `BOOT0` pin low and resets the target board using the `NRST` pin.
 The STM32F1 will receive a reset interrupt and execute a reset vector fetch which will cause it to jump to the second stage of the exploit firmware.
 Simultaneously the rdp lock caused by condition 3 has been ridden since the STM32F1 believes is now booting from flash memory again (`BOOT0` is low).

 ### Step 4: Exploit Firmware - Stage 2